bholmes94/didactic-spoon/README.md

 Another efficiency issue is the way that the program currently handles reads and writes.
 To make things easier to port to Windows, which reads block-by-block, I have the file only fill the read/ write buffer with 512bytes when the max is substantially more, ~65k bytes by default I believe.
 In addition to requiring more read and write calls, the way I find the file within those needs work too.
 The program will search the entire array EVERY time Read() or Write() is called and continue from there.
 This combined with the small buffer causes much larger than needed transfer times.
 When things are working comfortably, I will increase the buffer size and use a global pointer to reduce this strain.

 #Included Files
+myfs_linux.c:
+This program is being worked on.
+The way the Read() and Write() calls are slightly different than in the macOS version.
+So the upload with a working version will be up shortly.
+There are also more files that are being passed to the Getattr() call which needs to be filtered out as the program thinks a user is adding a new file when they aren't.

+myfs_regular.c:
+This is the most complete program here.
+It has reading and writing.
+Although you will need to be sure to give the user permissions to use the file within the /dev/ directory corresponding to the USB drive to be used.
+Otherwise a segfault is issued for a permissions error.
+There is currently no way to remove a file and when you do add a file I have commented out the directory write so it is never written to the directory.
+Restarting will clear the added entry.

+fstester.c:
+This program is used to insert data and test functionality of the filesystem without getting FUSE involved.
+No real bugs in here yet.